jimmylee88/full-stack-notes-app/README.md

-# full-stack-notes-app
+# Full Stack Notes App
-Full stack project using Node.js &amp; Express
+Full stack project using Node.js &amp; Express backend.

+Task is to build a C.R.U.D (Create, Read, Update, Delete) application.
+It allows to create, edit, and delete notes.